swcarpentry/shell-novice/episodes/05-loop.md

 Suppose we have several hundred genome data files named `basilisk.dat`, `minotaur.dat`, and `unicorn.dat`.
-For this example, we'll use the `creatures` directory which only has three example files, but the principles can be applied to many many more files at once.
+For this example, we'll use the `exercise-data/creatures` directory which only has three example files, but the principles can be applied to many many more files at once.

 The structure of these files is the same: the common name, classification, and updated date are